cschnidr/phpinfo/README.md

-# Hackathon: Dynamic Storage Provisioner for Kubernets by NetApp
+# Hackathon: Dynamic Storage Provisioner for Kubernetes by NetApp

 This is a very simple PHP application to showcase Openshift and persistent storage.
 I use it to show the speed and simplicity of a source to image process and how modern application can scale.